DOE-COMMS/Q-POP-Modules/README.md

  </solverparameters>
 </input>
 ```
 Almost all the parameters are self-explanatory.
-The units are fixed and serve only to remind the user of the corresponding parameter's unit.
-The `external` section defines external parameters:
+For the `external` section:
 Name          | Explanation
 ------------- | -------------------
 `temperature` | Ambient temperature